-PLS Guidelines The New Zealand Law Society's Property Law Section Property Transactions and E-Dealing Practice Guidelines 2018.
-Paper Instrument as defined in section 5 of the Act.
-Photo ID See Acceptable Photo ID.
-Practitioner as defined in section 5 of the Act, and not limited to practitioners with e-dealing licences who make electronic certifications.
-For the purposes of this document, also includes a trusted colleague.
-Public Corporate means: 3 a. a company, or a wholly owned subsidiary of a company, which is listed on the main board of the New Zealand stock exchange (NZSX); b. a local authority listed in schedule 2 of the Local Government Act 2002; c. a council-controlled organisation as defined in section 6 of the Local Government Act 2002; d. the Crown acting by and through a Minister or government department; e. a State enterprise listed in schedule 1 of the State- Owned Enterprises Act 1986 and any subsidiary of a State enterprise; f. a trustee company defined in section 2 of the Trustee Companies Act 1967; g. a company listed in schedule 4, 4A or 5 of the Public Finance Act 1989; h. a Crown entity as defined in section 7 of the Crown Entities Act 2004 (including Crown entities listed in schedule 1 or 2, Crown entity subsidiaries, school boards of trustees and tertiary education institutions); NZ Defence Force acting through the Chief of Defence Force; and j. a registered bank within the meaning of section 2 of the Reserve Bank of New Zealand Act 1989.
-Registrar-General of Land (RGL) appointed in terms of section 231 of the Act.
-Regulations means the Land Transfer Regulations 2018.
+- a company, or a wholly owned subsidiary of a company, which is listed on the main board of the New Zealand stock exchange (NZSX) - b. a local authority listed in schedule 2 of the Local Government Act 2002 - c. a council-controlled organisation as defined in section 6 of the Local Government Act 2002 - d. the Crown acting by and through a Minister or government department - e. a State enterprise listed in schedule 1 of the State-Owned Enterprises Act 1986 and any subsidiary of a State enterprise - f. a trustee company defined in section 2 of the Trustee Companies Act 1967 - g. a company listed in schedule 4, 4A or 5 of the Public Finance Act 1989 - h. a Crown entity as defined in section 7 of the Crown Entities Act 2004 (including Crown entities listed in schedule 1 or 2, Crown entity subsidiaries, school boards of trustees and tertiary education institutions) - NZ Defence Force acting through the Chief of Defence Force, and - a registered bank as defined by the Reserve Bank of New Zealand Act 2021.